 What Is BaaS?

 BaaS is a component of Open Banking.
 BaaS is the products financial institutions offer to non-financial and financial companies to enable banking services.
 It facilitates bank functionality supported by the infrastructure provided by the licensed bank’s technology layer.
-Essentially, BaaS ecosystems allows non-banks to offer banking services.
+Essentially, BaaS ecosystems allow non-banks to offer banking services.

 An example of BaaS is a car company offering financing directly through its website in partnership with a traditional bank.
 It can provide all the necessary services under its own brand while maintaining compliance with banking regulations and without the burden of registering and maintaining its own financial institution charter.